-- Learn tools, various and complex image manipulation techniques. - elaborates projects usable products, for example posters, business cards, promotional materials, advertising materials, flyers, banners - functional, practical and aesthetic products, which develop their creativity, but also the acquisition of a technical, artistic vocabulary, which he can develop later. - They work in teams, learning to document, understand project-specific tasks, meet deadlines, collaborate with other team members, give and get feedback.
+- Learn tools, various and complex image manipulation techniques. - elaborate projects usable products, for example posters, business cards, promotional materials, advertising materials, flyers, banners - functional, practical and aesthetic products, which develop their creativity, but also the acquisition of a technical, artistic vocabulary, which he can develop later. - work in teams, learning to document, understand project-specific tasks, meet deadlines, collaborate with other team members, give and get feedback.

-Also, another teacher, a physics teacher at a VET high school, mentioned that students should not limit themselves to machine learning definitions or laws, without understanding phenomena, considering that they must be taught to make connections and understand, to interpret new information they face.
+Also, another teacher, a physics teacher at a VET high school, mentioned that students should not limit themselves to learning by heart definitions or laws, without understanding phenomena, considering that they must be taught to make connections and understand, to interpret new information they come in contact with.